Mahmood Mamdani says Palestine helped motivate son Zohran’s mayoral run

 He earned 56 percent of the final tally, besting former New York Governor Andrew Cuomo.

-When Cuomo ran again as an independent in the November 4 election, Zohran once again beat him by a wide margin, with more than 50 percent of the vote to Cuomo’s 41 percent.
+When Cuomo ran as an independent in the November 4 election, Zohran once again beat him by a wide margin, with more than 50 percent of the vote to Cuomo’s 41 percent.

 Mahmood told Al Jazeera that, while his son’s sudden political ascent came as a surprise, his resilience did not.